mattleibow/Hybridisms/README.md

 - **Role:**
   - Runs entirely in the browser using WebAssembly.
   - Connects to the backend server for data and AI features.
-  - Shares UI and logic with the native client via `Hybridisms.Client.Shared`.
+  - Shares UI and logic with the native client via `Hybridisms.Shared`.

 ### 4. **Hybridisms.Client.NativeApp** ([README](Hybridisms.Client.NativeApp/README.md))
 - **Purpose:** The .NET MAUI (native) client for cross-platform mobile and desktop use.